dijital6/redhat-satellite-quickstart/README.md

 3. Packages: python-pip, python-six, pytz, python-netaddr
 4. EPEL: provides python-pip on RHEL 7

-Items 2-4 can be setup by setting the variable `configure_katello_nailgun_install` to true.
+Items 2-4 can be setup by setting the variable `configure_katello_nailgun_install`to true.

+This was tested using the

 **Nailgun install manual steps on RHEL 7**